DHTMLX/docs-todolist/docs/api/configs/priorities_config.md

 - `id` - (required) the priority id
 - `label` - (required) the priority label
-- `hotkey` - (optional) the name of a keyboard shortcut to apply a priority.
-To define a shortcut combination, you need to handle a custom event as shown in the example below
+- `hotkey` - (optional) the name of custom keyboard shortcut to apply a priority.
+To define a custom shortcut combination, you need to handle a custom event as shown in the example below
 - `color` - (optional) the priority color

 :::info